MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1728-Electric-Standards-Specifications-Materials-Construction/section-1728.201.md

 (7) Prior to and after preservative treatment, crook, bow, or twist shall not exceed1/2 of an inch in 8-foot arms and5/8 of an inch in 10-foot arms.

-(f) *Manufacturing* - (1) *Quality of work.* All arms shall be of the highest quality production.
+(f) *Manufacturing*—(1) *Quality of work.* All arms shall be of the highest quality production.
 Arms shall be dressed on all four sides, although “hit and miss skips” may occur on two adjacent faces on occasional pieces.

 (2) *Dimensions and tolerances.* All dimensions and tolerances shall conform to those shown on the drawings in this section or drawings supplied with the purchase order.
 Arms supplied shall meet or exceed minimum dimensions shown on the drawings in this section.
 Cross-sectional dimensions shall be measured and judged at about1/4 the arm length, except when the defects of “skip dressing” or “machine bite or offset” are involved.